Palbear/XML-Technologien-Project/doc/Dataset.md

 - Use more links to global URIs, e.g. DBpedia page for an Author, because even if that contains local author id that is understandable for the Nationalmuseum database, it is easier to find out more additional information this way.
 (In accordance with Linked Data principles)

-- Provide Author names in standardized format.
+- Provide Author names in standardized format, or provide additionally unique global URIs for each author reference.

 - When providing multiple dimensions and dimension display information, either order them coherently, or use separate wrapper for each dimensions unit.